lifsys/intelisys/README.md

 ## Error Handling

-Intelisys now includes improved error handling and a retry mechanism for API calls.
+Intelisys includes improved error handling and a retry mechanism for API calls.
 If an API call fails, the library will automatically retry the call up to the specified `max_retry` times (default is 10).
 This helps to handle temporary network issues or API rate limits.

 ## JSON Parsing

-For JSON responses, Intelisys now uses a more robust parsing method.
-If the standard `json.loads()` fails, it falls back to `safe_json_loads()` from the `utilisys` library, which can handle some common JSON parsing errors.
+For JSON responses, Intelisys uses a robust parsing method.
+If the standard `json.loads()` fails, it falls back to `safe_json_loads()`, which can handle some common JSON parsing errors.

 ## API Reference